TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

 }
 ```

 Phrased another way, the child selector will select an element that is one level of indentation down.
-In order to select an element that is adjacent (immediately following) to our target, or on the same level of indentation, we can use the adjacent sibling combinator `+`.
+In order to select an element that is adjacent (immediately following) to our target, or on the same level of indentation, we can use the Next-sibling combinator `+`.

 ```css
 /* Only the div with the classes "child group2" will get selected by this */